DigitalExpart/PAKtIQ/PAKT_CREATION_FIX.md

 ```
 ✅ Success! 🎉
-Your pakt "Morning Workout" has been created!
+Your Resolve "Morning Workout" has been created!

 [View Dashboard]
 ```